89 results found

-Baxter W, Yang X, Aurisicchio M, et al., 2016, Exploring a human-centred design of possessions, 12th Biennial NordDesign Conference on Highlighting the Nordic Approach, Publisher: DESIGN SOC, Pages: 53-62
+Baxter W, Yang, Aurisicchio, et al., Exploring a human-centred design of possessions, NordDesign 2016

-Rago A, Toni F, Aurisicchio M, et al., 2016, Discontinuity-free decision support with quantitative argumentation debates, Pages: 63-72
+Rago A, Toni F, Aurisicchio M, et al., 2016, Discontinuity-free decision support with quantitative argumentation debates, Fifteenth International Conference, KR 2016, Publisher: AAAI

 Baxter W, Childs PRN, Aurisicchio M, 2015, Using psychological ownership to guide strategies for slower consumption, Product Lifetimes And The Environment (PLATE), Publisher: Nottingham Trent University

-Michalakoudis I, Childs PRN, Aurisicchio M, et al., 2015, USING FUNCTIONAL ANALYSIS DIAGRAMS AS A DESIGN TOOL, ASME International Mechanical Engineering Congress and Exposition (IMECE2014), Publisher: AMER SOC MECHANICAL ENGINEERS
+Michalakoudis I, Childs P, Aurisiccio M, et al., 2015, Using Functional Analysis Diagrams as a Design Tool, ASME 2014 International Mechanical Engineering Congress and Exposition

 Aurisicchio M, Baroni P, Pellegrini D, et al., 2015, Comparing and integrating argumentation-based with matrix-based decision support in Arg&Dec, Pages: 1-20, ISSN: 0302-9743